 Bicultural Governance - He Rauemi Resource Guide (PDF, 1.86MB)

-Training for governing body
+Training for governing bodies

 Members of the governing body and advisory groups should have a sound understanding of the museum, its policies, issues, opportunities and constraints, in order to make effective decisions.